Mary of Exeter: Shot

 On another occasion, Mary returned with the tip of one wing shot off and three pellets were removed from her body.
 She recovered, passed flight tests, and was returned to service despite the shortened wing.

 Hit by shrapnel

 During her final trip her neck muscles were damaged by shrapnel.
 Her owner made her a leather collar to hold her head up, and took her out of service.

 Exeter pigeon loft bombed

-Mary's loft, located at the Exeter home of a shoemaker named Charlie Brewer who had become a loft keeper and intelligence agent during the war, was damaged during the Luftwaffe's 1942 raids on Exeter, killing many of the pigeons housed there.
+Mary's loft, located at Brewer's house, was damaged during the Luftwaffe's 1942 raids on Exeter, killing many of the pigeons housed there.
 Mary, however, survived.

 Exeter Civic Society Blue Plaque

 A blue plaque was unveiled at 6 West Street, Exeter, EX1 1BA, the site of Charlie Brewer's home and shoemaker's shop for 63 years.
 His pigeon loft was also at these premises.
 The unveiling took place on 20 January 2018, followed by a celebration and refreshments at the nearby Picturehouse Cinema.